The Troika (Kuala Lumpur)

 It was developed by Malaysian property developer, Bandar Raya Developments Berhad and designed by the British firm Foster and Partners.
+The tower is accessible from Persiaran KLCC MRT station.

 Architecture

 The Troika was completed in 2010, and features three glass-clad towers of varying heights.
 The three towers will surround a park located in the middle.
 The three towers are: 160 m with 38 storeys, 177 m with 44 storeys, and 204 m with 50 storeys.
 The Troika also features two double-volume glass-encased bridges connecting a sky lobby which spans the three towers at the 24th floor.

 Other components of The Troika development comprise small office home offices (SOHO), boutique offices, retail spaces and restaurants.